m2osw/ipmgr/README.md

 I created the Logo using a
 [font created by Film Himmel - Jens R. Ziehn](https://www.1001freefonts.com/28-days-later.font).

-It is limited to uppercase A to Z and roman digits 0 to 9.
+It is limited to uppercase A to Z and arabic digits 0 to 9.

 # Bugs